Germany: Hagen synagogue suspect to go before judge | DW | 17.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The suspect had been detained on Thursday for his alleged role in planning an attack during the Jewish holiday of Yom Kippur.
-Prosecutors have said they will now apply for an arrest warrant.
+Prosecutors have said they will now apply for a formal arrest warrant.

 A 16-year-old accused of planning an "Islamist-motivated" attack on a synagogue in the western German city of Hagen is set to go before a judge on Friday, the Düsseldorf prosecutors office said.